-There’s not just one kind of impaction affecting Norman and Moore patients who still have their wisdom teeth.
-Each type of impaction has varying levels of severity, and either Dr. Perry Brooks or Dr. Seth Brooks will diagnose the type of impaction at the initial consultation.
+There’s not just one kind of impaction affecting patients who still have their wisdom teeth.
+Each type of impaction has varying levels of severity, and either our surgeons will diagnose the type of impaction at the initial consultation.
 The four most common types of impaction are distoangular, mesioangular, horizontal, and vertical.

-Not many Norman and Moore patients have distoangular impaction.
+Not many patients have distoangular impaction.
 This occurs when the wisdom tooth slants at an angle towards the back of the mouth.
 If the angle is not very severe, surgery may not be required.
-Often, Dr. Perry Brook or Dr. Seth Brooks might suggest monitoring the tooth for a few years to see how it’s progressing before jumping into immediate removal.
+Our surgeons often suggest monitoring the tooth for a few years to see how it’s progressing before jumping into immediate removal.
 However, once the tooth hits a 90-degree angle or more, surgery is definitely the preferred option.

 The most common type of impaction is mesioangular impaction, in which the wisdom tooth is angled toward the front of the mouth.
 Like distoangular impaction, the severity of the angle greatly determines whether or not surgery is necessary.
 In many cases, teeth with a mesioangular impaction only partially erupt from the gums in the back.
-Dr. Perry Brooks and Dr. Seth Brooks will monitor how the tooth is progressing to see if or when removal would be best.
+Our surgeons will monitor how the tooth is progressing to see if or when removal would be best.